 - Do not change your dose.
 Take tramadol hydrochloride and acetaminophen tablets exactly as prescribed by your healthcare provider.
-Use the lowest dose possible for the shortest time needed. - Take your prescribed dose: 2 tablets every 4 to 6 hours as needed for pain relief for a maximum of 5 days.
+Use the lowest dose possible for the shortest time needed. - For acute (short-term) pain, you may only need to take tramadol hydrochloride and acetaminophen tablets for a few days.
+You may have some tramadol hydrochloride and acetaminophen tablets left over that you did not use.
+See disposal information at the bottom of this section for directions on how to safely throw away (dispose of) your unusedtramadol hydrochloride and acetaminophen tablets. - Take your prescribed dose: 2 tablets every 4 to 6 hours as needed for pain relief for a maximum of 5 days.
 Do not take more than your prescribed dose and do not take more than 8 tablets per day.
 If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking tramadol hydrochloride and acetaminophen tablets regularly, do not stop taking tramadol hydrochloride and acetaminophen tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused tramadol hydrochloride and acetaminophen tablets by taking your drug to an authorized Drug Enforcement Administration (DEA)-registered collector or drug take-back program.
 If one is not available, you can dispose of tramadol hydrochloride and acetaminophen tablets by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag and throwing the bag in your trash.
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.